fetchai/fetchd/docs/docs/delegator-guide-cli.md

 fetchd tx staking unbond fetchvaloper1z72rph6l5j6ex83n4urputykawcqg6t98xul2w 300000atestfet --from myKey
 ```

 Once again, this will prompt for confirmation and issue a transaction, initiating the transfer of `300000 atestfet` from our stake on `fetchvaloper1z72rph6l5j6ex83n4urputykawcqg6t98xul2w` validator back to our account.
-Those tokens will then be available **after a 21 days period** (the exact date can be found by querying the redelegation transaction, under the `completion_time` key).
+Those tokens will then be available **after a 21 day period** (the exact date can be found by querying the redelegation transaction, under the `completion_time` key).

 ### Withdrawing rewards